ncrosty58/speedhive-tools/README.md

 Quick overview
 - Generated client: `mylaps_client/` (importable as `event_results_client` when running examples from the repo root).
 - Examples live in `examples/` and are runnable without installing the client.
+# speedhive-tools

+Small tools and examples for the MyLaps Event Results API.

 Quick start

-- Python 3.10+
+- Requirements: Python 3.10+
-- Create a venv and install dependencies:
+- Install:

 ```bash
 python -m venv .venv